PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

 #### **2. Detailed Analysis**

-For each snippet, perform the following steps:
+Perform the following steps:

 ##### **A. Review Snippet Metadata**

-- Utilize the metadata provided (disinformation categories, keywords, etc.) from Stage 1 of the analysis.
+- Utilize the metadata provided (disinformation categories, keywords, transcription, etc.) from Stage 1 of the analysis.
 - Familiarize yourself with the context in which the snippet was flagged.

 ##### **B. Categorization**